GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 	or rheological models (elastic, viscoelastic, firmoviscous).

 :doc:`talwani2d <supplements/potential/talwani2d>`:
-	Compute a profile of the free-air gravity anomaly, geoid or vertical gravity gradient over a 2-D body given as cross-sectional polygons.
+	Compute a profile of the free-air gravity, geoid or vertical gravity gradient anomaly over a 2-D body given as cross-sectional polygons.

 :doc:`talwani3d <supplements/potential/talwani3d>`:
-	Compute a grid or profile of the free-air gravity anomaly or vertical gravity gradient over a 3-D body given as polygonal slices.
+	Compute a grid or profile of the free-air gravity, geoid or vertical gravity gradient anomaly over a 3-D body given as polygonal slices.

 In addition, here are two established modules that have been given more suitable names: